SEPIA-Framework/sepia-docs/README.md

 Basically the steps are:
 * Make sure you have at least Java 8 installed
-* Download the latest SEPIA-custom-bundle from [here](https://github.com/SEPIA-Framework/sepia-installation-and-setup/releases/latest)
+* Download the latest SEPIA-Home bundle from [here](https://github.com/SEPIA-Framework/sepia-installation-and-setup/releases/latest)
 * Extract the zip and run "setup" (.bat for Windows, .sh for Linux/Mac)
-* Start the server (e.g. with the "run-speia"-script) and continue with "quick-start (for users)" :-)
+* Start the server (e.g. with the "run-sepia"-script) and continue with "quick-start (for users)" :-)
-* Optionally start the SEPIA proxy (e.g. with the "run-reverse-proxy"-script) if you don't use any other proxies
+* Optionally start the SEPIA proxy (e.g. with the "run-reverse-proxy"-script) if you need one
-* Continue with "Quick-start (for users)" and use 'localhost' or the proxy address (with path /sepia) as hostname :-)
+* Continue with "Quick-start (for users)" and use 'localhost', your IP or the proxy address (with path /sepia) as hostname :-)

+## Questions and bug-reports
+If you have any questions, need help or want to report a bug please go [here](https://github.com/SEPIA-Framework/sepia-docs/issues).

 ## API keys for services
 Some services integrated in SEPIA require an API key to run properly (e.g. Weather via forecast.io).
 Find out how to get them (for free) [here](../../wiki/API-keys).